Countries around the world are pouring billions of dollars into... Read more →

 All full-time faculty from the CSSH are eligible to apply for these awards.
 Priority will be given to faculty who do not have research accounts of more than $5,000, or major external grants and have not recently received an RDI.

 Award for a single CSSH investigator will not exceed $5000.
 Faculty who apply as an inter-disciplinary team can receive up to $8,000.
 Most projects will be funded for six months; all unexpended funds will be returned to the Dean’s Office after 12 months (from date of notification).

 Allowable expenses include the purchase of data, software, or digital materials; access fees to archives; and funding for students as research assistants.
 In rare instances these funds may be used to purchase hardware if the hardware is necessary for the development of the full proposal.
 Neither faculty salary nor faculty course releases are supported under this program.

 All materials must be submitted electronically, through the CSSH online application system.

 The application includes the prospectus and the vitae.

 Applications will be reviewed by a committee comprised of CSSH faculty who will make recommendations to the CSSH Dean.
 Priority will be given to proposals that include, when appropriate, opportunities for undergraduate students to engage in the proposed project.

 All awardees are expected to submit a final report within one year of project funding.
 This report should include a description of project activities and accomplishments, barriers faced and strategies to overcome them, any dissemination activities including papers or conference presentations, and finally a description of external funds applied for and notice of which have been received.
-This report should be no more than three pages long and should be sent to Associate Dean, Alisa Lincoln.
+This report should be no more than three pages long and should be sent to Associate Dean Alisa Lincoln.